Wilson Block (Dallas, Texas): Early history

 J.B.
 Wilson (1847–1920) and his younger brother Frederick P. Wilson (1863–1923) emigrated to the US from Canada, and established themselves as successful cattlemen and entrepreneurs of the 19th century.
 In 1894, Frederick married Henrietta M. Frichot (1864–1953).
-In 1898, Frederick acquired a parcel of land equivalent in size to a city block from the heirs of his wife's uncle, colonist Jacob Nussbaumer (1827–1881), who was one of the original Dallas La Reunion settlers.
-Nussbaumer had acquired the land from Illinois native John Grigsby, who originally patented the land in 1838.
-A year after Frederick's acquisition, he built the Wilson family home on the parcel known as 2922 Swiss Avenue.
-He later decided to construct six additional homes as rentals, three of which still remain as part of the Wilson Block Historic District.
+In 1898, according to Atlas record #5113006922, it states "This historic neighborhood is located on land patented in 1838 to Illinois native John Grigsby.
+Dallas businessman Frederick P. Wilson and his wife Henrietta Frichot Wilson acquired the site in 1898 and built their residence (2922 Swiss Avenue) and six other houses.
+Owned by the Wilsons for almost eighty years, the houses became the nucleus of the Wilson Block."
+However, the actual inscription on Marker Number 6922 reads: "Swiss native Jacob Nussbaumer, a colonist in the pioneer La Reunion settlement of the Dallas area, purchased this land prior to the Civil War.
+In 1898 his wife Dorothea and children sold it to her niece Henrietta Frichot Wilson (1864-1953), the daughter of La Reunion settlers."
+According to Preservation Dallas, "In addition to a lot for their own home, Henrietta Frichot Wilson and her husband Frederick Wilson also acquired an entire city block from Henrietta’s uncle, Jacob Nussbaumer.
+An early Dallas settler, Nussbaumer came to North Texas as part of the utopian La Reunion colony established just west of Dallas in the 1850s.

 Frederick and Henrietta had a son, Laurence Frederick (1895–1981), and a daughter, Irma (1897–1918).
 Irma attended Highland Park Academy, and was among the first Texas women registered to vote in the July 1918 primary election.
 Primary suffrage did not require a state constitutional amendment; therefore, it could be passed by a simple act of the Texas legislature.
 State Representative Charles B. Metcalfe introduced the woman suffrage primary bill to allow women the right to vote in primary elections in Texas, and it passed both the House and Senate.

 Laurence also attended Highland Park Academy, and continued to live in the Wilson house with his first wife Era Craft (1901–1962) until she died.
 Wilson then married Venna Lee Burnett (1910–1992), and they lived in the house until 1977.
 Wilson retained all of the original homes.
 The property had remained in the Wilson family for close to 80 years.
 The carriage house is being utilized by Preservation Dallas for educational programs.